thousandlemons/pdf-server/README.md

 The docs and an emulated client are available at `http://<your-domain>/docs/`

 The root URL of all RESTful APIs is `/api/v1` (e.g. the book-list api is at `http://<your-admin>/api/v1/book/list/`).
 There are four sub-groups of API endpoints: `Book`, `Section`, `Version` and `Content`.
-Only authenticated users can access any of the APIs listed below.
+Only authenticated users can access any of the APIs listed below (authentication is done using Django's basic authentication service).

 | Group | URL |
 | --- | --- |